AhadAshfaq/Patient-Trajectory-Clustering/README.md

    - Alternatively, users can prepare and provide their own lab event extracts in the same format.

 3. **Data Placement:**
-   - Place the relevant cohort and lab events files in the`/data` directory.
+   - Place the required cohort and lab events files inside the /data directory at the root of the project.
+Ensure that the file paths in the load_data() function within main.py correctly point to these files before running the pipeline.

 ## Usage
 To run the pipeline with the current configuration: